tangowhisky37/CoderDojo/README.md

 - 040917 : Working on getting the word out there.
 Web presence launched.
 Looking for a place to host our Dojo.
 - 100917 : Looking to build team of mentors, volunteers.
 Working on confirming location for Dojo.
 Bookings open, limited seats.
+- 190917 : Location confirmed.
+Kicking off first session on the 24th of Sep.

 ## What Is A CoderDojo